According to the National Survey on Drug Use and Health (NSDUH), about 948,000 Americans reported using heroin in 2015.

-- According to estimations, four out of five new heroin consumers started with opioid prescription pain relievers.
+- According to estimations, four out of five new Big H consumers started with opioid prescription pain relievers.

-- 45% of the general heroin-using population was already addicted to prescription opioid pain relievers when starting using heroin.
+- 45% of the general H-using population was already addicted to prescription opioid pain relievers.

-- A 2014 survey of people in heroin addiction treatment confirmed that trend.
-94% of the respondents said they switched to heroin because it was easier and cheaper to obtain.
+- A 2014 survey of people in addiction treatment confirmed that trend.
+94% of the respondents said they switched to Big H because it was easier and cheaper to obtain.

-- After cocaine and marijuana, it is the third drug leading to emergency intervention.
+- After cocaine and marijuana, this is the third drug leading to emergency intervention.

 - The most frequent emergency hospital visitors are between 21-24 years old with 266.1 visits per 100,000.